Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsection{How do values change with context?
 Context-based value taxonomies}

-Our stance is that values are context-dependent and change over time.
-This is the stance of value-sensitive design~\cite{vandePoel2018}, as well as the stance of many social psychologists before them~\cite{Rohan2000}.
-We all have a general view of what a value is, defined through its taxonomy, and this view evolves with our experiences, where new nodes (label-based and property-based) are continuously added.
-If a new context requires adding new nodes, those are added to the general taxonomy.
-This is how these general taxonomies evolve with experiences.
-Suppose a new context necessitates eliminating existing nodes.
-This is achieved by setting their importance to zero for that specific context (if zero is the neutral-based measure of the chosen codomain).
-Moving from a general taxonomy to a context-based one is implemented by simply revisiting the importance measures of the general taxonomy (whether they were defined or not), making some nodes or branches more prominent than others.
-We note that if property-based leaf nodes did not exist for a prominent branch, they must be added to the general taxonomy.
-Otherwise, a computational approach considering those branches will not be possible.
+Our stance is that values are context-dependent and evolve over time.
+This is the stance of value-sensitive design~\cite{vandePoel2018}, as well as the stance of many social psychologists before them~\cite{Rohan2000}. van de Poel~\cite{vandePoel2018} argues that new values may emerge, and the importance and definitions of old values may also change with time and context.
+We are aligned with this view.
+We believe that we all have a general understanding of what a value is, defined through its general taxonomy, and this understanding evolves with our experiences.
+When new values or new definitions emerge with experience, new nodes (label-based or property-based) and relations must be added to the general taxonomy.
+For example, if with experience, one learns that not only is `balanced division of labour' important but also `fair reward', then new nodes and relations must be added to reflect this.
+This dynamic update process ensures that the general taxonomy remains relevant and applicable across different contexts, reflecting ongoing learning and adaptation.
+For a specific context, we then suggest moving from a general taxonomy to a context-based one by simply revisiting the importance measures of the general taxonomy (whether they were defined in the general taxonomy or not), making some nodes (and eventually, branches) more prominent than others.

+In our proposal, general taxonomies can only grow by adding new nodes and relations.
+If there is a need to eliminate existing nodes, then this is currently achieved by setting their importance to zero (if zero is the neutral-based measure of the chosen codomain).

 A definition of a context-based value taxonomy is presented next, which states formally that a context-based taxonomy is an alteration of a general taxonomy where the importance measures are updated for the relevant context: